 Here is how MACD looks on the chart:

 In sum, this is a basic introduction to technical indicators and how to use them.
 We encourage you to refer to additional resources for a more in-depth understanding.
+Check out our free e-book, or consider signing up for an online course to learn more.
+The more you learn about these and other day trading indicators, the better prepared you will be to navigate this potentially complex market with ease.
 Best of luck trading!